fbpx

 Most tech gifts aren’t just a package of hardware or software.
 They are powerful storytelling machines.
 They may not start start with the classic cue, “Once upon a time…., but make no mistake.
 Our kids absorb compelling stories through video games, graphics, memes, advertisements, influencers, shows, and more.

 Stories aren’t just entertaining.
 They shape how kids view and treat themselves and others.
 Media content can either affirm kids’ identities and expand circles of caring or reinforce stereotypes and perpetuate harmful views.
 Unfortunately, research indicates that too often, media fail to reflect the fullness of our diverse stories and communities.
-For example, a new report from Common Sense Media shows that white bodies and stories are overrepresented across all platforms.

 This doesn’t mean there aren’t incredible stories and creators out there.
 Give your child or teen the gift of digital content that creates meaningful mirrors, windows, and sliding doors.
 Look at Common Sense Media’s ratings for diverse representations.
 When stories fall short or do harm, talk early and often about story, voice and power to protect them from the worst effects.